thecodingmachine/interop.silex.di/README.md

 ==================================================

 This project is a very simple extension to the [Silex microframework](http://silex.sensiolabs.org/).
-It adds [Mouf dependency injection](http://mouf-php.com) capability to Silex.
+It contains an `Mouf\Interop\Silex\Application` class that extends the `Silex\Application` class.
+The extended class will let you add additional dependency injection containers (DIC) to Silex' container (that is Pimple).

 Why?
 ----